paypal/adaptiveaccounts-sdk-java/adaptiveaccountssample/IPN-README.md

 IPN configuration :
 -----------------
 * Ipn endpoint url is specified in 'sdk_config.properties' as 'service.IPNEndpoint'.
 This will be used for ipn post back.
 * A util class 'IPNMessage' is provided in java sdk-core for ipn message validation.
 IPN Listener can use this class for message validation.

 IPN How to run?
 --------------
 * Ipn Listener sample provided under the package com/sample/ipn/IPNListenerServlet.java.
 * Deploy IPN Listener sample in Cloud environment or you can expose your server port using any third party LocalTunneling software , so that you can receive PayPal IPN call back.
 * Make an PayPal api call (eg: CreateAccount request), setting the NotificationUrl field of api request class to the url of deployed IPNLIstener sample(eg: http://DNS-Name/adaptiveaccountssample/IPNListener).
 * You will receive ipn call back from PayPal , which will be logged in to log file in case of IPN sample.

 IPN variables :
 --------------

 [Transaction]
 -------------
-notify_version,
+* notify_version
-verify_sign,
+* verify_sign
-charset,
+* charset
-confirmation_code,
+* confirmation_code
-event_type
+* event_type
-account_key
+* account_key

 [BuyerInfo]
 -----------
-first_name,
+* first_name
-last_name
+* last_name

 * For a full list of ipn variables you need to check log file, that Ipn Listener is logging into.